WHERE THERE'S A WILL,

 Beneficiary:

-The beneficiary is the person for whom the trust is established.
-In first-party SNTs, the beneficiary must be disabled according to the Social Security Administration.
+In first-party SNTs, the beneficiary must be disabled according to the Social Security Administration, and they are the person for whom the trust is established.
 In some states, third-party SNT beneficiaries must also have a disability.

 Bond or Surety: